Mystics in Bali: Production

 In the late 1970s and early 1980s, the Indonesian government saw films as a possible source for foreign revenue.
 As a result, low-budget Indonesian exploitation films were produced and exported to international markets.
-The most successful films in overseas markets were generally produced by any one of three studios—Rapi Films, Parkit, or Soraya Intercine Films.
-Mystics in Bali was directed by H. Tjut Djalil, who would go on to direct the 1989 film Lady Terminator.
+The most successful films in overseas markets were generally produced by any one of three studios: Rapi Films, Parkit, or Soraya Intercine Films.
+Mystics in Bali was directed by Tjut Djalil, a newspaper reporter and short story author who became attached to the film after learning of Leák Ngakak by Putra Mada—a novel about Balinese black magic upon which the film is based—from a producer friend.

-The film draws from elements of Southeast Asian folklore and Balinese mythology, incorporating the mythological Leyak, which takes the form of a flying, disembodied head with entrails and internal organs still connected and hanging down from the neck.
-There are variations of this legend among different cultures, with it being known as a Penanggalan in the Malay Peninsula and a Krasue in various countries in Mainland Southeast Asia, such as Thailand, Cambodia and Laos.
+As with its source novel, Mystics in Bali draws from elements of Southeast Asian folklore and Balinese mythology, incorporating the mythological Leyak, which take the form of a flying, disembodied head with entrails and internal organs still connected and hanging down from the neck.
+There are variations of this legend among different cultures, with it being known as a penanggalan in the Malay Peninsula and a krasue in various countries in Mainland Southeast Asia, such as Thailand, Cambodia and Laos.

 The film's lead, Ilona Agathe Bastian, was not an actress prior to the film's production.
-Rather, she was a German tourist visiting Bali who was chosen by the wife of one of the film's producers to portray the female protagonist.
+Rather, she was a German tourist visiting Bali who was chosen by the wife of one of the film's producers to portray Cathy.
 Filming took place on the Indonesian island of Java rather than on location in Bali, as Hindu locals were too superstitious to allow the black magic rituals shown in the film to be performed there.

 Release

+Home media

-The film was not widely released on VHS, being distributed only to Indonesian and Japanese markets, yet it has achieved a minor cult status among horror fans.
-The film was released on DVD in 2003 by the label Mondo Macabro, though this version has since gone out of print.
-In October 2007, Mondo Macabro re-released the film with a new high-definition transfer from the film's original negative.
+Mystics in Bali was not widely released on VHS, being distributed only to Indonesian and Japanese markets.
+In October 2007, the film was released on DVD by Mondo Macabro.

+Specialty screenings

+On 16 October and 7 November, Mystics in Bali screened at the Alamo Drafthouse Cinema in South Lamar, Austin, Texas, where it was presented in "Foleyvision", with live dubbing and sound effects provided by Foley artists.